ruke1ire/mobile-robot-hl/etc/design/design.md

 - stop: Stop automatic control and clear current episode data
 - take-over: Pause automatic control but continue to condition the model with supervisor input
 - select_demonstration: Select a user demonstration to condition the model
+- select_model: Select the neural network model for the agent

 ***Other information***
 - This node will always output the agent_in at the specified control frequency
 - The agent_output will only output when automatic control is started
 - When take-over occurs, the desired_velocity and termination_flag will be used to condition the model.

+---

 ### Trainer Node